ReggieTom/quest/README.md

 </details>

 ### Q. Can I use AI to assist me?
-You may use AI as a reference tool but there will be a strong expectation to exhibit the same expertise and understanding from your submission in your interview.
-In addition we encourage you to be open about any usage!
+Use AI as a reference tool but there will be a strong expectation to exhibit the same expertise and understanding from your submission in your interview.
 Please document what you used, what your prompts were, how it helped, what it got wrong, etc.